Evidence-Based Instruction, Intervention and Supports

 • Graduation rates; and

-• Students enrolled in advanced or dual credit courses.
+• Students enrolled in Gifted and Talented, advanced placement, or dual credit courses.

 Practices